ciechanowiec/throwable/README.md

-# Exceptions in Java
+# Throwable in Java

-This project was created on 2022-05-04 from a template.
+## Description
+This repository is a workshop on `Throwable` in Java, mainly on `Exceptions` subclass.
+It presents the key points regarding that issue and relevant usage cases.

+## Types
+Below are listed some of the most common types of `Throwable` in Java.
+Their usage examples are provided in the `eu.ciechanowiec.exceptions.throwableproducer` package.

-## Exceptions
+### Exceptions
 * ClassNotFoundException
 * IOException
 * InterruptedException